 Summary and Analysis

-The Shehnai is an improved version of a folk-reeded instrument called the Pungi, which Emperor Aurangzeb banned from the Mughal residence due to its shrill, unpleasant, tonal quality.
+The shehnai is an improved version of a folk-reeded instrument called the pungi, which Emperor Aurangzeb banned from the Mughal residence due to its shrill, unpleasant tonal quality.
 A barber (nai) residing in the court of Aurangzeb revived it.
 The barber belonged to a family of professional musicians.
-He improved upon the instrument, crafting a broader and longer stem with seven holes, finally transforming the shrill, unpleasant noise into a soft, melodious sound, which he presented and performed in Shah’s chamber for the first time owing to its current name, Shehnai.
+He improved upon the instrument, crafting a broader and longer stem with seven holes, finally transforming the shrill, unpleasant noise into a soft, melodious sound, which he presented and performed in Shah’s chamber for the first time, giving rise to its current name, Shehnai.

 Ali Bux, Bismillah’s maternal uncle, was a well-known shehnai player in Banaras (Varanasi).
 Young Bismillah was fascinated by his uncle’s shehnai playing.
-He gradually started to acquire the skills from him.
-He would practice tirelessly.
-The Balaji temple, Mangal Maiya, and the banks of Ganga were some of his favorite spots for practicing shehnai while growing up.
+He gradually started to acquire the skills from his uncle.
+He would practise diligently.
+The Balaji Temple, Mangal Maiya, and the banks of Ganga were some of his favourite spots for practising shehnai while growing up.
 The flowing river affected him to interpret and improvise ragas, previously thought impossible on the shehnai, exalting its status from a traditional instrument to a classical one.

 Young Bismillah’s rise to fame started when he accompanied his uncle in a recital at the All India Music Conference in Allahabad.
 He got the golden break of his career with All India Radio.
-He gained significant popularity through his radio performance, becoming the first Indian to perform his music in Redfort on Independence Day in 1947, gaining unbelievable success.
-The King of Afghanistan, Zahir Shah, was charmed by Ustad’s performance and gifted him generously.
+He made history by becoming the first Indian to perform his music in Red Fort on Independence Day in 1947, gaining national acclaim.
+The King of Afghanistan, Zahir Shah, was deeply impressed by Ustad’s performance and gifted him generously.
 He also composed music for two Indian films—Dil ka khilona hai toot gaya, Vijay Bhatt’s Gunj Uthi Shehnai, and Vikram Srinivas’s Kannada venture Sanadhi Apanna.

 Global Acknowledgements

-Internationally, he performed in prestigious venues like Lincoln Center in the United States of America.
+Internationally, he performed at prestigious venues such as the Lincoln Center in the United States of America.
 He was the first Indian invited to perform there.
 He also participated in the World Exposition in Montreal, the Cannes Art Festival, and the Osaka Trade Fair.
 Tahar Mosiquee Ustaad Bismillah Khan, an auditorium in Tehran, was named after him.
-Despite the global recognition, he never desired to leave his country, especially Banaras and Dumraon, exemplifying his deep love and respect for our culture and heritage.
+Despite his global recognition, he never desired to leave his country, especially Banaras and Dumraon, exemplifying his deep love and respect for our culture and heritage.

 Awards

-Ustad Bismillah Khan was honored with numerous awards throughout his lifetime, including Padma Bhushan, Padma Vibhushan, and India’s highest civilian award, Bharat Ratna.
+Ustad Bismillah Khan received numerous awards during his lifetime, including the Padma Bhushan, the Padma Vibhushan, and India’s highest civilian award, the Bharat Ratna.

-Bismillah Khan was considered a symbol of religious harmony.
-Although he was a devout Muslim, he played in Hindu temples without discomfort.
-He lived in Varanasi till his death on 21 August 2006.
-He was given State funeral and Govt of India one day of national mourning.
+Bismillah Khan was regarded as a symbol of religious harmony.
+Though a devout Muslim, he played in Hindu temples without discomfort.
+He lived in Varanasi until his death on 21 August 2006.
+He was given a state funeral, and the Government of India declared one day of national mourning in his honour.

 Answer these questions in 30-40 words.